haynesmatt/Explore/README.md

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available
 * Services -> Select from a list of services to find -> Map view centered on your location with waypoints of the service you selected -> Directions through Apple Maps app
-* Feed (main page) -> See locations or events posted by other users.
-Also interact by liking a post or get directions to the location or event.
+* Feed (main page) -> See locations or events posted by other users. -> Upload a post by submitting a photo, title, description, location -> Post Screen enables user interaction Directions through Apple Maps to the location or event, and save post to "Liked" to view later.
-* Liked -> View all your liked post
+* Liked -> View all your liked posts

 ## Wireframes